 By 1926, the company found a new scope of activity: they launched their own design two seater, three-wheeler car with the single wheel at the rear.
 There were four versions, the Standard, the Sports, the De-luxe and the Parcelcar with prices starting at £75.
 It used their own horizontal twin-cylinder engines of 688cc at first, later enlarged to 749cc, 850cc and finally 998cc.
 Drive was to the rear wheel via a two-speed gearbox and chain drive.
 Early cyclecars had a single brake.

 1932 There was an updating in 1932, with styling by C. F. Beauvais and called the Luxury Sports with three-speed gearbox and costing from £110.
 The previous models remained available.
 Car production survived until 1938.

 1937 Engine manufacturers.

-1946 After World War II, a prototype, codenamed Venus, was made with flat four 747cc engine never reached production.
-Instead, the company concentrated on small diesel engines for the maritime market.
+1946 After World War II a prototype codenamed Venus was constructed using a flat four 747cc engine, but it did not enter production.
+Instead the company concentrated on small diesel engines for the maritime market.

 The company still exists as A. N. Weaver (Coventry Victor) Ltd.

 If you have a query about about this page, or have some information to add, please contact us